Sci-Fi

 Wheaton leans hard into Watney's performative confidence.
 Where Ray Porter plays Ryland Grace as someone quietly impressed by the universe, Wheaton plays Watney as a guy who has already decided he's going to be fine and just needs to math his way there.
 The comedy lands differently, but the technical clarity and character commitment are fully present.

 Space survival is the shared spine: people doing dangerous, difficult things in environments that want to kill them.
 But where PHM is shot through with warmth and wonder, Leviathan Wakes is colder, more political, and more willing to let its characters make bad decisions with consequences.
 It's the adult version of the same impulse: you want to understand what's happening in space, and the book rewards that systematically, across a much larger canvas than PHM.
-The two-protagonist structure (a ship captain who wants to do the right thing; a detective who just wants to find the missing girl) gives Jefferson Mays a wider range to work across than any single-POV narrator gets.
+The two-protagonist structure, a ship captain who wants to do the right thing and a detective who just wants to find the missing girl, gives Jefferson Mays a wider range to work across than any single-POV narrator gets.

 This is the pick for listeners who loved PHM's scope and want more of the solar system, more political texture, more moral weight.